gitSeanEbasan01/proj_UntitledArtGallery/README.md

 I'll be utilizing the few things I learned in Web Development in the past few months of grinding. https://gitseanebasan01.github.io/proj_UntitledArtGallery/site00/

+**projectUpdate082622:** <br />
+- [Goal] Review and analyze CSS and JavaScript in gallerySwipe for the implementation of Media Query as well as a reunderstanding of your own code.

 **projectUpdate082222:** <br />
 - [Done] Media query in navBar is finished along with the hamburger button.
-- [Issue] Work on media query for the titleSection.
+- [Done] Work on media query for the titleSection.

 **projectUpdate081222:** <br />
 - [Done] Able to add media query for navCategoryContainer.
 Separating in both active and non-active element.